pgtipping/Synthalyst/memory-bank/activeContext.md

 ### Remaining Tasks

-1. **Print-Friendly View**:
+- **Performance Optimization**:

+  - Implement caching for frequently accessed frameworks
+  - Optimize database queries for faster loading
-   - Develop optimized layout for printing
+  - Add lazy loading for framework visualizations

+- **User Experience Enhancements**:
-   - Add print CSS styles
+  - Add guided tours for new users
-   - Implement print preview functionality
+  - Implement keyboard shortcuts for power users

-2. **Search Functionality**:
-   - Add search bar for saved frameworks
+  - Add more customization options for visualizations
-   - Implement filtering by industry, job function, and date
-   - Create saved search feature for frequent queries

 ## Recent Changes

+- Completed integration of print-friendly view and search functionality in Competency Manager (2025-03-07)
+  - Created a dedicated "Framework Actions" section with organized print, export, share, and premium features
+  - Made the search functionality always visible in the saved frameworks tab for better discoverability
+  - Improved the UI organization and user experience
 - Fixed SharingOptions component in Competency Manager by implementing the missing onUpdatePublicStatus function (2025-03-07)
 - Fixed Vercel deployment issues:
   - Corrected authOptions import path in competency-manager frameworks API route (2025-03-07)